 At Wah Yee Tang, mooncakes inscribed with these catchphrases have sold like hot cakes.
 Customers have been clamoring for the seasonal treats since earlier this month, when they went on sale ahead of the Mid-Autumn Festival in September.

-“I started making cheeky mooncakes last year,” says the bakery’s owner, who wanted to go by the name Naomi, “but I usually do quirky designs on my products throughout the year.”
+“I started making cheeky mooncakes last year,” says Naomi Suen, the bakery’s owner, “but I usually do quirky designs on my products throughout the year.”

 In the past, the shop’s tongue-in-cheek mooncakes have included homonyms of Cantonese swear words.